razetime/ngn-k-tutorial/04-index-apply.md

 1 4 7
 ```

-For dictonaries, it will index into each nested dictionary within, and pull out the respective values:
+For dictionaries, it will index into each nested dictionary within, and pull out the respective values:
 ```
  (1 2 3!(3#,1 2 3!4 5 6))[;2]
 1 2 3!5 5 5